gI0baI/fast-flags/README.md

 ## For Those Who Want to Modify the JSON Flags File

 ### For [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) Users
-1. [⊞+r]
+1. Press [⊞+r]
-2. `%localappdata%/Bloxstrap/Modifications/ClientSettings/ClientAppSettings.json`
+2. Type `%localappdata%/Bloxstrap/Modifications/ClientSettings/ClientAppSettings.json`

 ### For Roblox Users
-1. [⊞+r]
+1. Press [⊞+r]
-2. `%localappdata%/Roblox/Versions/ClientSettings/ClientAppSettings.json`
+2. Type `%localappdata%/Roblox/Versions/ClientSettings/ClientAppSettings.json`

 > [!NOTE]
 > For every installation and update, Roblox clears the `ClientSettings` folder.
 It's best to keep a backup of your `ClientAppSettings.json` file.
 You may install [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) for automatic changes.